afa7789/EthereumRIO2022/4_ethereum_patterns_ERC/README.md

 We can create this type of tokens without much effort by using interfaces and some imports.

 In the bootcamp , after we learned about this patterns we created a mintable token, ERC20Mintable.
+We also got to know the concept of smart contract as a digital vendor machine.

 ```.sol
     pragma solidity 0.5.2;